happner/happn-cluster/README.md

 The running SWIM member expects a reply to its probe.
 Receiving none within this time results in the probed member coming under suspicion of being faulty/offline.
-At this point secondary probe requests are sent to a random selection of other members to, in turn, probe the suspect themselves to confirm the suspicion.
+At this point secondary probe requests are sent to a random selection of other members to probe the suspect themselves to confirm the suspicion.

 #### config.cluster.membership.probeReqTimeout

-The running SWIM member expects a reply from the secondary probe requests within this time.
+The running SWIM member expects a reply from those secondary probe requests within this time.
 If not received the suspect is declared faulty/offline and this information is disseminated into the cluster.

 #### config.cluster.membership.probeReqGroupSize